 - Hierarchical Fashion – TreesConnect Nodes – Graph

-List of Data Structures using Java
+List of Java data structures

 Java array is an object which contains elements of a similar data type.
 Additionally, the elements of an array are stored in a contiguous memory location.
 It is a Java data structure where we store similar elements.
 We can store only a fixed set of elements in a Java array.